 What is Subnetting?

 Subnetting is defined as the configuration method used to divide a single physical network into multiple, smaller logical sub-networks called subnets.
 An Internet Protocol (IP) address is made up of two parts: a network segment and a host segment.
-Subnets are created by taking bits from the IP address’ host segment and using them to create a number of smaller sub-networks within the original network.
+Subnets are created by taking bits from the IP address’ host segment and using them to create a number of smaller sub-networks within the original network and its address space.